 For all entities the principal place of business is consistent with the country of registration.
-For the majority of entities the proportion of voting rights is consistent with the proportion of ownership interest, however in some cases some specific matters require unanimous approval of all shareholders.
+For the majority of the entities the proportion of voting rights is consistent with the proportion of ownership interest, however in some cases some specific matters require unanimous approval of all shareholders.

-All interests in joint ventures are accounted for using the equity method.
-Financial information, using consistent accounting policies, for the year ended 31 December 2022 is used for all entities.
-The movement in the balance of investments in joint ventures was as follows:
+All interests in joint ventures and associates are accounted for using the equity method.
+Financial information, using consistent accounting policies, for the year ended 31 December 2023 is used for all entities.
+The movement in the balance of investments in joint ventures and associates was as follows:

-(in \$ millions) 2022 2021
+(in \$ millions) 2023 2022

-At year beginning 28.6 29.5
+At year beginning 25.5 28.6

-Share of net (loss)/income of associates and joint ventures (3.0) 3.9
+Share of net income/(loss) of associates and joint ventures 8.2 (3.0)

+Share of other comprehensive income of associates and joint ventures 2.5

-Net reclassification of investment balances 1.7 (4.5)
+Net reclassification of investment balances (0.9) 1.7

+Recognition of investment in associate 307.8

-Exchange differences (1.8) (0.3)
+Exchange differences (1.1) (1.8)

-At year end 25.5 28.6
+At year end 342.0 25.5